-In addition to daily interest-rate risk measurement, the interest-rate risk is also measured pursuant to the EBA's guideline where stress is applied to economic value according to eight predetermined scenarios for interest-rate movements.
+In addition to daily interest-rate risk measurement, the interest-rate risk is also measured pursuant to Finansinspektionen's memorandum (FI-REF 14-14414) "Pillar II method for assessment of additional capital requirements for market risks in other operations," where stress is applied to economic value according to six predetermined scenarios for interest-rate movements.
 For these measurements, the bank applies the same methods for calculating future cash flows as with the daily measurements.